The organisers anticipate announcing the itinerary in February. For an idea of what to expect see the PROGRAMME pages of past websites.

 Are you an aspiring author looking for an agent?
-If so, CRIMEFEST is pleased to announce that it will once again be hosting the PITCH AN AGENT strand on Friday and Saturday, 18 and 19 May.
-Top agents will be at CRIMEFEST and aspiring crime writers will have fourteen minutes to pitch their manuscripts to each of them simultaneously in a private session.
+If so, CRIMEFEST is pleased to announce that it will once again be hosting the PITCH AN AGENT strand on Friday and Saturday, 10 and 11 May.
+Top agents will be at CRIMEFEST and aspiring crime writers will have ten minutes to pitch their manuscripts to each of them simultaneously in a private session.
 Consider it speed dating for an agent meets BBC’s Dragon’s Den (aka Shark Tank in the USA).
-Authors represented by these agencies include Lee Child, Martina Cole, John Connolly, Tana French, Paul Johnston, Stuart Macbride, and L.C.
+Authors represented by these agencies include Lee Child, Martina Cole, Charles Cummings, Elly Griffiths, Ragnar Jónasson and L.C.
 Tyler.
-There are only a limited number of places—which have previously sold out—and the registration fee for a place is £50.
+There are only a limited number of places—which have previously sold out—and the registration fee for a place is £55.
 PITCH AN AGENT is only open to delegates who have not previously participated, are not commercially published, are without an agent and who have registered for a Friday and/or Saturday Day or Full CRIMEFEST Pass.
 (Unless the buyer also signs up for a Day or Full CRIMEFEST Pass, a £10 refund fee will be charged for incorrect bookings.)

 ‘There are agents.
 There are good agents.
 There are super agents.
 And then there’s Darley Anderson.’